 - Troubleshooting Outlook display issues

 The Email Visual Editor is designed to provide you with the tools to create stunning Email Broadcasts for all email clients.

-Nevertheless, there are some common email display issues that can occur when your email recipient views an HTML based email in Outlook, specifically Outlook 2007 to present.
+Nonetheless, some common email display issues can occur when your email recipient views an HTML-based email in Outlook, specifically Outlook 2007 to present.

 This is a result of Outlook's use of Microsoft Word to render HTML emails.
-Microsoft Word is designed to support print designs and can result in display issues when it comes to your Email Broadcasts.
+Microsoft Word is designed to support print designs, which can result in display issues when it comes to your Email Broadcasts.

-We recommend determining the version of Outlook most of your subscribers use and design and test your Email Broadcast for that version.
+We recommend determining the version of Outlook most of your subscribers use and designing and testing your Email Broadcast for that version.